GoogleCloudPlatform/openjdk-runtime/README.md

 By default, the CMD is set to run the application JAR.
 You can change this by specifying your own `CMD` or `ENTRYPOINT`.

 ### Container Memory Limits
-In order to have an optimal usage of the container memory you can indicate a memory limit through the [Downward API](https://kubernetes.io/docs/tasks/configure-pod-container/environment-variable-expose-pod-information).
+To help the runtime compute accurate JVM memory defaults when running on Kubernetes, you can indicate memory limit through the [Downward API](https://kubernetes.io/docs/tasks/configure-pod-container/environment-variable-expose-pod-information).

 To do so add an environment variable named `KUBERNETES_MEMORY_LIMIT` with the value `limits.memory` and the name of your container.
 For example: